sponchpop: Population synthesis to investigate volatile sulfur as a fingerprint of gas giant formation histories: Conclusions

 We generated multiple planets at a variety of different birth locations and birth times for disks of varying viscosities, initial masses, and models.
 Key elemental abundances in the disks considered for this study are assumed to be inherited from their host stars, in this case, solar analogues.

-Our key findings demonstrate: \begin{enumerate} \item[1.] \textbf{Sulfur content in planet cores and rocky planets is sensitive to a coupled treatment of volatile and refractory sulfur} and is intrinsically related to the formation and migration history.
-Cores born in the inner few AU ($\leq 3\rm AU$ in our fiducial model) are not supplemented efficiently by refractory sulfur even in the inner disk, as the temperature range for efficient FeS formation is conducive to a much smaller region of the disk than previously understood.
-Treating sulfur as only being carried in the refractory neglects the solid sulfur `desert', wherein conditions for efficient iron sulfide production are not met and $\mathrm{H_2S}$ does not freeze out.
-This fundamentally changes sulfur core budget predictions for gas giant cores and terrestrial planets. \item[2.] \textbf{Atmospheric sulfur abundances indicate formation and migration histories} for planets with substantial envelopes.
-Super-solar atmospheric sulfur requires formation beyond the $\mathrm{H_2S}$ iceline and efficient planetesimal ablation in the outer disk after the onset of runaway gas accretion.
+Our key findings are: \begin{enumerate} \item[1.] \textbf{Sulfur content in planet cores and rocky planets is sensitive to a coupled treatment of volatile and refractory sulfur} and is intrinsically related to the formation and migration history.
+Cores born in the inner few AU ($\leq 3\rm AU$ in our fiducial model) lack refractory sulfur, as the temperature range for efficient FeS formation or retention is conducive to a much smaller region of the disk than previously assumed.
+Treating sulfur as only being carried in refractories neglects the solid sulfur `desert' which our models predict, where neither efficient iron sulfide production nor $\mathrm{H_2S}$ freeze-out is relevant.
+This fundamentally changes sulfur core budget predictions for gas giant cores and terrestrial planets.
+Refractory sulfur in inner disk cores would need a later FeS formation time from replenished H$_{2}$S gas or the inward migration of S-rich planetesimals or cores from further out. \item[2.] \textbf{Atmospheric sulfur abundances indicate formation and migration histories} for planets with substantial envelopes.
+Super-solar atmospheric sulfur requires formation beyond the $\mathrm{H_2S}$ iceline as well as efficient planetesimal ablation in the outer disk after the onset of runaway gas accretion.
 Significant sulfur depletion ($< 10^{-8}$) indicates either formation in volatile sulfur depleted zones due to efficient refractory S conversion, or lack of access to sulfur bearing planetesimals for late-stage infall.
 This formation diagnostic can compliment standard C/O analysis based approaches to isolate possible migration histories.
 The dependence of sulfur chemistry on the local thermal and pressure conditions of the disk midplane offers information regarding the formation histories of gas-giants.
-Migration histories generate core-envelope compositions that indicate possible relative timing of solid and gas accretion phases, as a coupled treatment of volatile and refractory sulfur can provide information regarding the timing of solid and gas accretion through untouched or depleted planetesimal reservoirs. \item[3.] \textbf{Jupiter and other solar system giants require efficient late-stage planetesimal ablation} to reach observed enhanced sulfur abundances.
+Migration histories generate core-envelope compositions that indicate possible relative timing of solid and gas accretion phases, as a coupled treatment of volatile and refractory sulfur can provide information regarding the timing of solid and gas accretion through untouched or depleted planetesimal reservoirs. \item[3.] \textbf{Jupiter and other Solar System giants require efficient late-stage planetesimal ablation} to reach observed enhanced sulfur abundances.
 The maximum envelope abundance achieved without planetesimal ablation is $\mathrm{S/H}=1.95\times10^{-5}$, and while slightly higher ($\times 1.4$) than the present day solar sulfur abundance, still falls short of Jupiter's sulfur abundance of $\mathrm{S/H}= 4.45\times10^{-5}$ by a factor of $\sim2-3$.
-This indicates that efficient planetesimal ablation or core-envelope mixing is necessary for reproducing the trend seen in the outer planets of the Solar system to supplement any gas-phase sulfur accreted.
-Super-solar abundances are only consistently produced when the fraction of accreted planetesimal mass ablated into the envelope ($p_{\rm ratio}$) is high enough, $p_{\rm ratio} \geq 0.5$, suggesting that all of the solar system giants experienced significant late stage planetesimal bombardment that enhanced their bulk atmospheric sulfur content. \end{enumerate}
+This indicates that efficient planetesimal ablation or core-envelope mixing is necessary for reproducing the trend seen in the outer planets of the Solar System to supplement any gas-phase sulfur accreted.
+Super-solar abundances are only consistently produced when the fraction of accreted planetesimal mass ablated into the envelope ($p_{\rm ratio}$) is high enough, $p_{\rm ratio} \geq 0.5$, suggesting that all of the Solar System giants experienced significant late stage planetesimal bombardment that enhanced their bulk atmospheric sulfur content. \end{enumerate}